Pure-the-Language/Pure/StandardLibraries/README.md

 # Standard Libraries

+> `Main` should be provided in a namespace the same as library name.
+This way `Help(LibraryName.Main)` makes sense, and the same `Main` is not conflicting with other libraries.

 Lean wrappers and thin dependencies, scripting-oriented.
 Moving forward we generally do not wish to implement a `Main` in new libraries and rely on meta-packages to expose/import interfaces.

 ```mermaid